titaenstad/mester/README.md

-# Repo for work with my masters thesis
+# Repo for the work from my master's thesis

 ## Code and corresponding chapters
 ### Chapter "Creating a corpus of rhyme scheme annotated Norwegian poetry"